Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/subdividing/subdivide.rst

 Random Seed
-   Changes the random seed of the noise function, producing a different result for each seed value.
+   Changes the random seed of the *Fractal* noise function, producing a different result for each seed value.

    .. figure:: /images/subdivide-fractal-after2.png
       :width: 200px